Cheapest 2-year & long fixed energy deals in the UK (July 2026)

 Exit fees

-Fixed deals often charge an early termination fee.
-It may apply per fuel and could reduce near the end of the term (or not).
+Most fixed deals charge an early termination fee (E.ON Next and EDF about £25 per fuel; Octopus 12M £0).
+It may apply per fuel and could reduce near the end of the term.
 Check before switching.

 Direct Debit assumptions